Instrument Chronology: photos and videos in reverse order.

 Instrument # 21 (violin #9): a violin modeled after the 1735 “Plowden” Guarneri del Gesu.

 I built this instrument of European maple and spruce.
 I slanted the curl the opposite direction from the original…other than that, it was an attempt to emulate the look of the original.
 It has been played by a couple of professionals who really like it.
-It does not have the “new” sound with which most of my instruments begin life.
+They especially liked that it does not have the “new” sound with which most of my instruments begin life.
 It had a mature voice from the second day it was set-up.
 This is a very good violin.

 Front of “Plowden” del Gesu copy